Toba Batak people: Religion

 Most of the Toba people are adherents of Protestantism with Lutheranism as the biggest denomination.
 After Protestantism, Catholicism is the second largest religious belief among the Toba People.
 Being the largest ethnic group in the Indonesian Protestant community, it is common for Protestant churches in Indonesia to provide service in Toba Batak language.

 The first Protestant missionaries who tried to reach the Batak highlands of inner Northern Sumatra were English and American Baptist preachers in the 1820s and 1830s but without any success.
 After Franz Wilhelm Junghuhn and Herman Neubronner van der Tuuk did intensive research on Batak language and culture in the 1840s, a new attempt was done in 1861 by several missionaries sent out by the German Rhenish Missionary Society (RMG).
 The first Bataks were baptized during this year.
 In 1864, Ludwig Ingwer Nommensen from the German Rhenish Missionary Society reached the Batak region and founded a village called "Huta Dame" (village of peace) in the district of Tapanuli in Tarutung, North Sumatra.

-The Batak Christian Protestant Church (Huria Kristen Batak Protestan (HKBP)) is the largest Protestant church in Indonesia.
+The Batak Christian Protestant Church (Indonesian: Huria Kristen Batak Protestan) is the largest Protestant church with Lutheranism in Indonesia.
 It was founded by the German missionaries and still regarded as the traditional church of the Toba Batak people.
 In the early 20th century, HKBP disported into several independent Protestant churches such as GKPS (Simalungun) and GKPA (Angkola) to accommodate church services for the Batak people outside of the Toba community.